 The recordkeeping chart reflects the estimate that approximately 95 percent of the recordkeepers, which collect 99 percent of the blood supply, have developed SOPs as part of their customary and usual business practice.

 Establishments may minimize burdens associated with CGMP and related regulations by using model standards developed by industries' accreditation organizations.
 These accreditation organizations represent almost all registered blood establishments.

-Under § 606.160(b)(1)(ix), we estimate the total annual records based on the approximately 1.3 million donors determined not to be eligible to donate and each of the estimated 1.75 million (1.3 million + 450,000) donors deferred based on reactive test results for evidence of infection because of communicable disease agents.
-Under § 606.160(b)(1)(xi), only the 2,000 registered blood establishments collect autologous donations and, therefore, are required to notify referring physicians.
-We estimate that 4.5 percent of the 150,000 autologous donors (6,750) will be deferred under § 610.41, which in turn will lead to the notification of their referring physicians.
+Under $\S 606.160(b)(1)(ix)$, we estimate the total annual records based on the approximately 1.3 million donors determined not to be eligible to donate and each of the estimated 1.75 million (1.3 million + 450,000) donors deferred based on reactive test results for evidence of infection because of communicable disease agents.
+Under fewer occurrences per year.
+The reporting of test results to the consignee in § 610.40(g) is part of the usual and customary business practice or procedure to finish the testing and provide the results to the manufacturer responsible for labeling the blood products.

+§ 606.160(b)(1)(xi), only the 1,945 registered blood establishments collect autologous donations and, therefore, are required to notify referring physicians.
+We estimate that 4.5 percent of the 112,500 autologous donors (5,063) will be deferred under § 610.41, which in turn will lead to the notification of their referring physicians.

 FDA has concluded that the use of untested or incompletely tested but appropriately documented human blood or blood components in rare medical emergencies should not be prohibited.
-We estimate the recordkeeping under § 610.40(g)(1) to be minimal with one or fewer occurrences per year.
-The reporting of test results to the consignee in § 610.40(g) does not create a new burden for respondents because it is the usual and customary business practice or procedure to finish the testing and provide the results to the manufacturer responsible for labeling the blood products.
+We estimate the recordkeeping under § 610.40(g)(1) to be minimal with one or

-The hours per response and hours per record are based on estimates received from industry or FDA experience with similar recordkeeping or reporting requirements.
+The average burden per response (hours) and average burden per recordkeeping (hours) are based on estimates received from industry or FDA experience with similar reporting or recordkeeping requirements.